-A lot of work field technicians do is conducted without assistance, so to make effective use of time, they need to be able to perform basic engineering applications by themselves.
-As discussed in Chapter 4, circular curves provide improved flow, increased rideability, and reduced tread impacts.
+A lot of work field technicians do is conducted without assistance, so to make effective use of tread impacts.
 There are times when it is essential that the curve be circular such as when designing a climbing turn.
 These types of turns are the most effective way to gain elevation on a motorized trail, but they must be smooth, flowing, and circular; or significant tread impacts can develop.